scar revision

 Occurs in cases where the structures that lie beneath the skin such as fats or muscles are lost.

-Self-Harm / Cutting Scars
+Surgical or Self-Harm Scars

+All these scars vary.
 These are very difficult to fully treat- however in the vast majority of the time, treatments can improve these types of scars.
 These require more treatments compared to facial scars due to several factors, including the site, color (these are often white, so pigment can not be placed back into the scar line), and the areas are often wide spread (hence laser resurfacing has to be conservative or skin will not heal).

 Stretch Marks